Metronidazole: Veterinary use

-Metronidazole is used to treat infections of Giardia in dogs, cats, and other companion animals, although it does not reliably clear infection with this organism and is being supplanted by fenbendazole for this purpose in dogs and cats.
-It is also used for the management of chronic inflammatory bowel disease in cats and dogs.
+Metronidazole is used to treat infections of Giardia in dogs, cats, and other companion animals, but it does not reliably clear infection with this organism and is being supplanted by fenbendazole for this purpose in dogs and cats.
+It is also used for the management of chronic inflammatory bowel disease, gastrointestinal infections, periodontal disease, and systemic infections in cats and dogs.
 Another common usage is the treatment of systemic and/or gastrointestinal clostridial infections in horses.
 Metronidazole is used in the aquarium hobby to treat ornamental fish and as a broad-spectrum treatment for bacterial and protozoan infections in reptiles and amphibians.
 In general, the veterinary community may use metronidazole for any potentially susceptible anaerobic infection.
 The U.S. Food and Drug Administration (FDA) suggests it only be used when necessary because it has been shown to be carcinogenic in mice and rats, as well as to prevent antimicrobial resistance.

+The appropriate dosage of metronidazole varies based on the animal species, the condition being treated and the specific formulation of the product.